HuyaneMatsu/hata/docs/ref/discord/DefaultAvatar.md

 # class `DefaultAvatar`

-Represents a default avatar of the user, if it has no avatars set.
+Represents a default avatar of a user.
+Default avatar is used, when the user has no avatar set.

 - source : [color.py](https://github.com/HuyaneMatsu/hata/blob/master/hata/discord/color.py)